songlab-cal/CherryML/README.md

 [...]
 ```

-As we can see, the de-novo estimated rate matrix outperforms the LG rate matrix, with an average increase in log-likelihood per site of `0.295` (1.4%).
+As we can see, the de-novo estimated rate matrix (with either FastTree or FastCherries) outperforms the LG rate matrix, with an average increase in log-likelihood per site of `0.295` (1.4%).

-# Reproducing all figures in our paper
+# Reproducing all figures in our paper `CherryML: scalable maximum likelihood estimation of phylogenetic models`.

 To reproduce all figures in our paper, proceed as described below.
 Please note that this will not work in the compute capsule associated with this work since memory and compute are limited in the capsule.
 To reproduce all figures, you will need a machine with 32 CPU cores and 150G of storage; the Pfam dataset is large and we are in the realm of high-performance computing, which is out of reach with a compute capsule.